 1979 Topps Earl Campbell RC #390

 This card from Topps is the official Earl Campbell rookie card.
-Campbell’s image is surrounded by a yellow border, followed by a black border, and finally a white border.
+Campbell’s image is surrounded by a yellow border, followed by a black border, and finally, a white border.

-The top of the card shows his name, team, and his All-Pro accolades.
+The top of the card shows his name, team, and All-Pro accolades.
 The image on the card itself is not exciting as it simply features the top half of Campbell in his white jersey.
 On the back of the ard, you can read a short blurb about Campbell’s rookie season.

 Earl Campbell 1979 Topps Record Breaker #331

-The card itself features Campbell in his light blue Oilers uniform as he looks off to the side.
+The card features Campbell in his light blue Oilers uniform as he looks off to the side.
 The top of the card reads “1978 Record Breaker,” and the bottom reads “Most Yards, Rushing, Rookie, Earl Campbell Oilers.”

 This card can be sold for a decent amount if it is in mint condition.
-There are also autographed copies like the one featured above which hold extra value.
+There are also autographed copies like the one featured above, which hold extra value.

 1979 Oilers Team Leaders #301

-The final card we want to look at today is an interesting one because it is not an official rookie card.
+The final card we want to look at today is interesting because it is not an official rookie card.
 It features Earl Campbell as a rookie, but he is just one of four featured players.